 Step 2: Establish a Holistic Approach to DevOps

-In his guidebook, DevOps expert, John Esser suggests that there are six areas that must be holistically and simultaneously approached during any DevOps transformation.
+In his guidebook, DevOps expert, John Esser suggests that six areas that must be holistically and simultaneously approached during any DevOps transformation.
 They are:

 - Culture & Organization

 Now before you rush off to create a “DevOps team” to implement these changes, keep in mind that in many cases, a siloed team may actually work against the grain of what you’re trying to achieve.
 Instead, ditch the DevOps team and create ways to get people involved from all corners of your organization.

 DevOps Dojos are a great way to spread your DevOps practices company-wide.
 By providing comprehensive training that puts DevOps into action, you can increase buy-in from countless groups and achieve the holistic DevOps culture you’re looking for.
 For more tips on how to approach DevOps Dojos, download Getting Started with Dojos, a guide written by Veracity CEO, John Esser, along with experts at the DevOps Enterprise Forum.